FatWhiteBear/Fundamentals/SOLID/README.md

 ![ActiveRecordExample](Resources/ActiveRecordExample.png)

 We can get rid of this limitation with this design.
 So what it boils down to is that the user class knows nothing on how it is persisted to the database.

+The main essence of this principle is that we should start to think small.
+It is much better to first divide a complex problem into smaller and easier sub-problems, and keep on dividing each sub-problem into "mini-problems" until it just has one task left.
+Code which maintains SRP is objectively better because:
+1. The code is more readable and hence, easier to understand.
+2. Less error prone since the "unit" is small.
+3. Better testable and hence more robust.
+4. Maintainable and extensible.

+### Why SRP is deemed so important?
+If a class does more than one thing, and one functionality is "broken", it might be the case that the whole class becomes unusable.
+Also it doesn't make sense for one class to be handling different unrelated things together.